 Investments made by the Scheme would be in accordance with the investment objectives of the scheme and provisions of SEBI (MF) Regulations.
 Since investing requires disciplined risk management, the AMC would incorporate adequate safeguards for controlling risks in the portfolio construction process.
-The risk control process involves identifying risks and taking proper measures for the same.
-The AMC believes that this diversification would help achieve the desired level of consistency in returns.
+The risk control process involves reducing risks through portfolio diversification.
+The Scheme being sectoral in nature the major risk is sector specific concentration risk.
+The scheme will try and mitigate this risk by investing in sufficiently large number of companies within the Technology and technology related sectors, so as to maintain optimum diversification and keep stock specific concentration risk relatively low.
+The AMC aims to identify securities, which offer superior levels of yield at lower levels of risks.
+With the aim of controlling risks, the investment team of the AMC will carry out rigorous in-depth analysis of the securities proposed to be invested in.
 The Scheme may also use various derivatives products for the purpose of trading, hedging and portfolio balancing from time to time, with an attempt to protect the value of the portfolio and enhance Unitholders' interest.
 While these measures are expected to mitigate the above risks to a large extent, there can be no assurance that these risks would be completely eliminated.